jozsefmorrissey/node-server/services/debug-gui/README.md

   - Header
   - Parameter

   The Key for all three is 'DebugGui.debug', the value will become your id.
+At the beginning of a process simply call init(request) and all code executed by that process or processes that are spawned will have debugging enabled.

   If you are not running a server process, you will have to create your own.
-  Trigger mechinisms to activate the debugger.
+  Trigger mechanisms to activate the debugger.
 The init function also accepts a boolean and id.

 ### Test Html